Skip to main content

 Remove All DrawingsDrawing Tools > Remove All Objects

-If things are still acting up, a simple trick is to fully close the app and then reopen it.
-This often clears any minor glitches and applies the default settings automatically.
-The best part is that these resets are quick and don't drain your battery, so your charts stay precise without any hassle.
+If things still act up, fully close the app and reopen it.
+This clears minor glitches and applies the default settings automatically.

-• Use Keyboard Shortcuts: Get to know them.
-Often, a quick Ctrl+R (or Cmd+R on a Mac) is all you need to reset your chart's view without changing your settings.
+• Use keyboard shortcuts.
+Ctrl+R (or Cmd+R on Mac) resets the chart view without changing your settings.

-By building these small steps into your routine, resetting transforms from a last-ditch fix into a powerful, proactive tool for staying organized.
+By building these into your routine, resetting becomes a proactive tool rather than a last-minute fix.

 Troubleshooting Common Reset Issues

-• On the web version: The quickest way is to use the keyboard shortcut Ctrl+Shift+Delete (or Cmd+Shift+Delete on a Mac) to open the clearing options in your browser.
+• On the web version: Ctrl+Shift+Delete (or Cmd+Shift+Delete on Mac) opens the clearing options.

-When specific indicators or drawings just won't disappear.
-If you've cleared the cache but a few things are still sticking around, the issue might be with your account sync.
-A simple trick here is to log out of your TradingView account and then log back in.
-This action often forces the platform to pull down a fresh, clean set of defaults from the server.
+Stuck indicators or drawings.
+If a few items refuse to disappear, the issue might be account sync.
+Log out and log back in.
+This forces TradingView to pull a fresh set of defaults from the server.

 PlatformQuick Action